privacycg/storage-partitioning/README.md

 To solve a key aspect of this, any such user agent state needs to be keyed by more than a single origin or site.

 There are many standards that together make up a user agent and many of these standards define “problematic” state.
-This repository’s [issue tracker](https://github.com/privacycg/storage-partitioning/issues) is where we're coordinating the effort to address these issues in an ideally holistic manner.
+This repository’s [issue tracker](https://github.com/privacycg/storage-partitioning/issues) is where we're coordinating the effort to address these issues in a holistic manner.
 The actual changes will happen in each impacted standard and are collated here for visibility.

 ## Additional keying

 [whatwg/html #4966](https://github.com/whatwg/html/pull/4966) defined the [top-level origin](https://html.spec.whatwg.org/multipage/webappapis.html#concept-environment-top-level-origin) concept for an environment and HTML also defines site and [obtain a site](https://html.spec.whatwg.org/multipage/origin.html#obtain-a-site).
 Together these allow for a definition of top-level site, which most user agents are targeting as additional key.
+When this additional key is cross-site from the “normal” key, the relevant state can be considered to be partitioned.

 For some user agent state it might be beneficial to add even more keys, e.g., to prevent attacks between framed documents. [shivanigithub/http-cache-partitioning #2](https://github.com/shivanigithub/http-cache-partitioning/issues/2) has some relevant discussion.